 One common application of electrical resistance is in heating elements.
 When an electric current flows through the element, it heats up and generates heat.
 This heat is then used to warm up something like a room or a pot of water.

-In conclusion, electric resistance is a measure of how difficult it is for electricity to flow through a material.
-It is measured in ohms and can be increased by adding resistors (Amazon) to a circuit.
+electric resistance is a measure of how difficult it is for electricity to flow through a material.
+Resistance is measured in ohms and can be increased by adding resistors (Amazon) to a circuit.

 It is important to understand electric resistance when designing circuits, as it can affect the overall performance of the circuit.